ThomasVon2021/blikvm-site/docs/en/flashing_os.md

 # sudo ./rpiboot
 ```

 If the content in the figure below appears, that indicates that the eMMC initialization went successfully.
-The next step is now to flash the image to your eMMC chip.
+The next step is to flash the image to your eMMC chip.
 ![Image title](assets/images/flash_os/flash_rpiboot.png){width="300"}

 ### Flash the Image (Linux, MacOS and Windows)